Zhuan-pitt/mywebpage/content/project/Galaxy/index.md

-## Clustering with K-means and Spectral Clustering method
+## Clustering with K-means and Spectral Clustering methods
 With reduced feature vectors in hand, I applied two clustering methods: K-means and Spectral clustering.

 K-means clustering, a widely used and straightforward method, partitions a dataset into K distinct, non-overlapping clusters.
 It's a method that the audience is likely familiar with, as it's a popular choice in data analysis.
 It groups data points into clusters such that the total variance within each cluster is minimized.
 The K-means method starts by selecting $K$ initial cluster centroids, and assign each data point to the nearest centroids.
 Then, the locations of centroids are recalculated as the mean of all data points assigned to each cluster.
 The final cluster result is obtained by repeating the aforementioned steps.